 Oh, and the meal we made — A-Ma-Zing!
 To quote Marianna, “It actually tastes like Baklava!”
 What could be better than that?

-What techniques do you use to teach your kids how to cook?
+What inspiration do you use to teach your kids how to cook?